-- The responsibility for ensuring a bank can meet its obligations as they fall due rests with the bank's own management.
-The bank should take account of its characteristics and position within the banking system in determining a prudent liquidity policy. - A bank should be able to satisfy the FSA on an on-going basis that it has a prudent liquidity policy, and adequate management systems in place to ensure that the policy is adhered to. - a) This is checked during the course of normal supervision through prudential discussions and the Form LR, FSA010 or FSA012 as $\frac{1}{2}$ applicable.
+- 6 [deleted] - A bank should be able to satisfy the FSA on an on-going basis that it has a prudent liquidity policy, and adequate management systems in place to ensure that the policy is adhered to. - a) This is checked during the course of normal supervision through prudential discussions and the Form LR, FSA010 or FSA012 as applicable.
 These mechanisms are supplemented by review team visits, treasury visits and reports by accountants or other persons with relevant professional skills commissioned under the Act.